-About 10 percent of the 500 most popular baby boy names consist of a single syllable.
-Try out these one-syllable gems with middle names of varying length, for example, John Alexander versus John James or Cole Sebastian versus Cole Tate.
-The names, listed here in order of popularity, include both traditional and trendy monikers.
+Fourteen percent of the 500 most-popular baby boy names consist of a single syllable.
+Try out these one-syllable gems with middle names of varying length — for example, John Alexander vs. John James or Cole Sebastian vs. Cole Tate.
+The shorter names, listed here in order of popularity, include both traditional and trendy monikers.

 One-syllable names are far less common for girls.
-Among the 500 most popular baby girl names, a mere 3 percent are single-syllable — mainly because little names are typically reserved for the middle spot.
-Try these popular monikers (again, listed in order of popularity) with your last name and with various middle names.
+Among the 500 most-popular baby girl names, a mere 5 percent are single-syllable — apparently, little names are more often reserved for the middle spot with girls.
+Test out the sound of these popular ones (again, listed in order of popularity) with your last name and with various middles.

-Of course, single-syllable names aren't your only sweet-and-simple option.
-Fall in love with one of these sweet little names — just three letters each — from the 1,000 most popular baby girl names list.
+Of course, single-syllable names aren't your only option.
+It's easy to fall in love with one of these sweet little names — just three letters each — from the 1,000 most popular baby girl names list.

 And you'll see personalized content just for you whenever you click the My Feed .